 The foci of this course include self-care agency, the developmental self-care requisites and the universal self-care requisites of solitude, social interaction and normalcy of individuals and groups.
 Emphasis is placed on the concepts and principles of the therapeutic relationship and mental health interventions.
 The legal, ethical, spiritual, social and cultural aspects of mental healthcare are examined.
 Clinical experiences are in acute care and community environments.
-Prerequisites: NUR 110, NUR 112, BIO

-220, BIO 221, BIO 201, PSY 101, ENG 101, ENG 102.
+Prerequisites: NUR 110, NUR 112, BIO 220, BIO 221, BIO 201, PSY 101, ENG 101, ENG 102, all with a grade of C or higher.